YellowJacketLinux/LFS/tlive-lfs.md

 with both Python 2 and Python 3) and even worse, those scripts call the ambiguous generic `python` instead of `python2`.

-If you need those scripts for your LaTeX workflow, install [Python2](https://www.linuxfromscratch.org/blfs/view/stable/general/python2.html) on your LFS system.
+If you need those scripts for your LaTeX work-flow, install [Python2](https://www.linuxfromscratch.org/blfs/view/stable/general/python2.html) on your LFS system.
 I recommend using a prefix of `/opt/legacy/python2` and then adding `/opt/legacy/python2/bin` to the path of any user